mhvwerts/MANBAMM-control/MOLTECH-flow-sensor-system/README.md

 ## USB serial communication protocol

+When connected to a host computer via USB, the MOLTECH-FSS appears as a simple serial (COM) port.
+It uses standard RS232-style 9600 baud, 8N1 serial communication.

-The protocol is very simple, and uses ASCII text.
+The sensor control protocol is very simple, and uses pure ASCII text.
 Numbers are given in ASCII decimal form.
 Each text block is terminated with a `!`, both on the terminal side and on the sensor module side.

 The sensor module replies to opcodes that are sent from the terminal via USB serial.